 Cooking classes are short courses that aim to provide ideas and hands-on experience in specific areas related to food preparation, food presentation, and food appreciation.
 EATS offers cooking classes for children through our Curious Cooks program, Kitchen Inspiration: Cooking Classes for Adults and Family Cooking Classes.

 Curious Cooks is EATS’ signature cooking series for children of all ages.
 Curious Cooks is a series of interactive cooking classes intended to get students excited about food and nutrition.
-Whether they are rolling their own pasta or building a creative salad, Curious Cooks help children become involved with their food.
+Whether they are rolling their own pasta or building a creative salad, Curious Cooks classes help students feel a sense of ownership over the food they eat and expand their palette.
 They learn where ingredients come from, how to use them in delicious creations, and what specifically about these items are good for their bodies and minds.
-With repeated exposure through hands-on learning, these students leave elementary school with a well-rounded knowledge of basic food preparation and good nutrition.
+With repeated exposure through hands-on learning, these students leave class with a well-rounded knowledge of basic food preparation and how to fuel their bodies.

 "Learning how to cook means you can experiment with different foods.
 It’s a healthier way of life.
 You can spend quality time with people you love." – Isabella Andrews, age 9, McPolin cooking class student